 If you are looking for something affordable on the Las Vegas Strip, in a relaxing and comfortable space open to anyone, then Bobby’s Burger Palace might just be the spot for you.

 Bobby’s Burger Palace is now closed with no plans to reopen.
-Bobby’s Burgers currently has locations at Harrah’s (Fulton Street Food Hall) and Caesars Palace (Forum Food Hall).If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas or the Unofficial Guide to Las Vegas 2020.
+Bobby’s Burgers currently has locations at Harrah’s (Fulton Street Food Hall), Caesars Palace (Forum Food Hall), and Paris (Le Boulevard).If you are looking for more information about Las Vegas, I highly recommend picking up a guidebook such as Fodor's Las Vegas or the Unofficial Guide to Las Vegas 2020.

 When I walked through the doors and into the restaurant, I was surprised how bright and open the space was, even on a dark winter day.
 The casual dining room felt more like a hip lounge or bar than a restaurant with its bright colors, curved counters and lights, globe lighting, communal tables, and tall ceilings.
 The space was modern and funky with a retro vibe to it.

 I decided to grab a seat at the small bar flanked with a few televisions.
 From the bar, I was able to order drinks and food.
 Even better, I was able to chat it up with the friendly bartender about food recommendations, sports, craft beer, and breweries found around the city.

 Not planning to sit at the bar?
 No problem.
 With no full service, you will need place your order with the cashier near the front before finding an open seat.
 After placing your order, you will be handed a numbered placard.
 When ready, your food will be brought out to your table.

 Bobby’s Burger Palace Menu